Man who self-medicated with chloroquine phosphate dies in Arizona

 An Arizona man has died and his wife is in critical condition after taking chloroquine phosphate, a chemical used to treat malaria but also commercially available for cleaning fish tanks.

 Some preliminary research has shown that chloroquine could be effective against SARS-CoV-2, the novel coronavirus that causes COVID-19, leading both President Donald Trump and Elon Musk to suggest it might help fight the pandemic.
-However, the data on chloroquine as a treatment is far from conclusive.
+However, the data on chloroquine as a treatment is far from conclusive, and experts caution against its use.

 "Given the uncertainty around COVID-19, we understand that people are trying to find new ways to prevent or treat this virus, but self-medicating is not the way to do so," Dr. Daniel Brooks of Banner Health, which runs the hospital where the couple were treated, said in a statement.
 "The last thing that we want right now is to inundate our emergency departments with patients who believe they found a vague and risky solution that could potentially jeopardize their health."